 I spent most of my academic career within the Communication Department at the University of Wisconsin-Parkside, rising from Assistant Professor to Professor, and retiring as Professor Emerita in 2010.
-Last year, I was the 2013-14 Harron Family Endowed Chair in Communication at Villanova University, and in 2015 I will be Associate Faculty at Royal Roads University, in Victoria, BC (Canada).
+In addition, I served as the 2013-14 Harron Family Endowed Chair in Communication at Villanova University, and in 2015 I will be Associate Faculty at Royal Roads University, in Victoria, BC (Canada).

 2009 was a transformative year for me.
 I spent 5 months as Senior Fellow at the Collegium de Lyon, an institute for advanced study in Lyon, France, and also organized the National Communication Association Summer Conference on Intercultural Dialogue, held at Maltepe University in Istanbul, Turkey, July 22-26.
 The first experience showed me just how well-connected European scholars are with the rest of the world, especially when compared to US scholars.
 In Europe, not just senior faculty, but even graduate students connect frequently with significant numbers of international peers, meeting regularly, and collaborating on research projects.
 The second experience made it clear how little it takes to get even US scholars who have never traveled abroad to take that first trip and make their own connections.
 We distributed $5000 in small grants of $250, $500, or $750 to a total of 10 scholars at different stages of their careers, and they were able to leverage these amounts with matching grants from their own universities into enough to cover major expenses.